Table of Contents

 However, the only way to know for sure is to seek veterinary attention.
 Your vet can perform an ultrasound to tell if your dog is pregnant and, if so, how far along the pregnancy is.

 Don't worry; ultrasounds are not invasive and only take 15-30 minutes.
 As for the price, Care Credit said they can cost $300-$600.

 We have also created a guide that explains how to identify a false pregnancy in dogs.

-NextGen Dog, evidence-based source on dog health, has some great answers on dog pregnancy and advice for dog owners with pregnant dogs.
-The quick answer to how long are dogs pregnant is:
+NextGen Dog, an evidence-based source on dog health, has some great answers on dog pregnancy and advice for dog owners with pregnant dogs.

 “A dog’s gestation period lasts about 58 to 65 days from the date the breeding occurred.”

 Dogs are pregnant for 58 to 65 days, with 63 days or 9 weeks being the average due date.

 One week is quite a wide range when the entire term is only nine weeks.
 That is because there are many factors that affect the length of your dog's gestational period.